 static/: A directory containing static files such as CSS stylesheets, JavaScript files, images, or other resources used by the HTML templates.

 data/: A directory containing any data files, such as CSV or JSON files, used by the application for analysis or visualization.

-requirements.txt: A text file listing all the Python packages and their versions required to run the application.
-This file is used by package managers like pip to install dependencies.
+City-Dashboard.twb: Dashboard made in Tableau provides 5 different insights using historical traffic and weather datasets.

 File Structure: